 - Does a shorter or longer form form work better?

 A classic example at this stage is the one that Seth Stephens-Davidowitz describes in his book about the A/B tests that were carried out on the Obama’s website to raise money in his campaign for the presidency.

-They created 6 variations of the cover image and 4 variations of buttons, that is, they performed a test with a total of 24 variations:
+They created 6 variants of the cover image and 4 variants of buttons, that is, they performed a test with a total of 24 variants: